torvalds/linux/Documentation/process/stable-api-nonsense.rst

   - The quality of the driver will rise as the maintenance costs (to the original developer) will decrease.
   - Other developers will add features to your driver.
-  - Other people will find and fix bugs in your driver.
+  - Other people will find and fix s in your driver.
   - Other people will find tuning opportunities in your driver.
   - Other people will update the driver for you when external interface changes require it.